The Just Come

 I spent the rest of the day wondering whether I was going crazy or if my nightmare had been real.
 A large part of me was still riding off the slim hope that maybe it was me who had written that in my sleep and not the freak in my dream.
 I just refused to believe that something like this happened–could ever happen.
 Yet, a small part of me knew that this was far beyond the realm of sleepwalking.
 This was something else.

 When I got to campus, I considered telling someone about my predicament–a psychology professor perhaps–but when I opened my mouth to voice my dilemma, no words would come.
-I don’t know if it was out of embarrassment, shame, stubborn disbelief, or some strange, hidden force preventing me from speaking the truth, but for whatever reason, I kept silent.
+I don’t know if it was out of embarrassment, shame, stubborn disbelief, or if some strange, hidden force prevented me from speaking the truth, but for whatever reason, I kept silent.

 Well, actually now that I think about it, I did tell one person.
 It was another student at the campus that I sort of considered a friend–we never really hung out that much.
 I caught him in the student lounge and we talked for a bit about the usual–Call of Duty, the latest Marvel movie coming out, and what-not–until I casually broached the subject of dreams.
 I told him about the one I recently had, leaving out the part with the message carved in my cupboard–I didn’t want him to think I actually believed in this supernatural B.S.
 He only raised an eyebrow at me and said that it sounded like a pretty cool dream and that it should be a short story or a vignette.